-- Place the food coloring, cocoa, vinegar, and vanilla in the smaller bowl of the stand mixer.
-Pour about half of the cake batter into the smaller bowl, and mix on low speed until incorporated.
+- Place the food coloring, cocoa, vinegar, and vanilla in a smaller bowl, and stir in about half of the cake batter.

 - Using a large serving spoon or ice cream scoop, place some of the red batter into the greased bundt pan.
 Layer some of the white batter on top, then repeat again with red.
 Continue alternating until the pan is full and there is no remaining batter.

 - Bake for 30 minutes or until a tester inserted in the cake comes out clean.

 - Cool completely and unmold onto a serving plate, then top with the glaze.

 - Stir the yogurt and powdered sugar together until smooth.
 Pour the glaze over the top of the bundt cake.